-Now in its eighth year, Sister Writes provides an artistically empowering and collaborative creative writing program for women affected by poverty, underhousing, trauma, mental health issues and addictions, and women who face extraordinary circumstances or life transitions.
+Now in its ninth year, Sister Writes provides an artistically empowering and collaborative creative writing program for women affected by poverty, underhousing, trauma, mental health issues and addictions, and women who face extraordinary circumstances or life transitions.
 Through the support of our sponsors and the assistance of our guest writers, Sister Writes offers a range of hands-on programming that is free and inclusive: The Writing Workshop; The Mentorship Program; and our newly launched Sister Writes in the Community Program, which brings one-off creative writing workshops to women’s agencies across Toronto.

 Since 2010, our longest running program, The Writing Workshop, has provided over 300 free creative writing workshops in the community for budding women writers, and published seven literary magazines.
 Our guest workshop leaders have included acclaimed authors, poets, and journalists.